greenhas/spg_website/content/Work/2022-04-11-Pleased-with.md

 ---
 date: 2022-04-11T14:15:52-04:00
-title: "Pleased with my decision to no longer tackle email on weekends; less pleased with the Mailbox Mondays that have resulted."
+title: ""
-tags: ["micro"]
+tags: ["micro","Work"]
 ---
+Pleased with my decision to no longer tackle email on weekends; less pleased with the Mailbox Mondays that have resulted.